 Why Do Earthworms Gather at the Top of Compost Bins or Worm Farms and Try to Escape?

-Compost worms in worm farms and earthworms in compost bins can often be seen gathering in large numbers inside the lid, often trying to escape.
-This usually happens when it’s about to rain.
-Before it begins to rain, the air pressure (barometric pressure) in the […]
+Compost worms in worm farms and earthworms in compost bins can often be seen gathering in large numbers on the surface or inside the lid, seemingly trying to escape.
+This can be due to impending rainy weather, unfavorable conditions in the compost/worm farm, or the […]

 How to Identify and Treat Herbicide Contamination of Commercial Soil, Compost and Manure